5nake/PHP-Simple-Share/README.md

 Configuration
 -------------
-An example config file has been provided.
+An example config file (`config.dist.ini`) has been provided.
 It has the following options:

+ * `name`: the name you want for your share.
  * `algorithm`: the [hash algorithm][3] used.
  * `database`: the relative path to the sqlite database file.
  * `readfile`: use php instead of letting the webserver handle the file.